 Quick Start¶

-A 10‑minute guide to getting compare-my-stocks running with your first graph.
+A 10‑minute guide to getting compare-my-stocks running with live data.

 1. Install¶